wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 What are your means, your tools for the purification of the mind?

 **Q:**&ensp;Basically, man is afraid.
 He is afraid of himself most.
-I feel I am like a man who is carrying a bomb that is going to explode.
+I feel I am like a man who is carrying a bomb that is goïng to explode.
 He cannot defuse it; he cannot throw it away.
 He is terribly frightened and is searching frantically for a solution which he cannot find.
 To me, liberation is getting rid of this bomb.
 I do not know much about the bomb.
 I only know that it comes